cmaybon/youtube-blacklist-extension/README.md

 **How to Install**

-1. Download the repo
+1. Download the latest release and extract
 2. Open a new tab and go to `chrome://extensions`
 3. Click 'Load unpacked' in the top left
-4. Select this repo's directory
+4. Select the directory of the extracted files (containing manifest.json)

 **How to blacklist channels**